OpenAgentsInc/v2/docs/chat-refactor-log.md

   - Confirmed that all functions are consistently using number-type thread IDs
   - Includes checks for `isNaN(threadId)` where appropriate

+### Step 10: Improve Loading of Existing Messages
+- Updated `hooks/useChat.ts`:
+  - Enhanced the `getThreadData` function to efficiently fetch existing messages for a given thread ID
+  - Implemented error handling for cases where thread data cannot be retrieved

+- Updated `store/chat.ts`:
+  - Optimized the `threads` state management to handle large numbers of messages efficiently
+  - Added a `fetchThreadMessages` action to load messages from the database when not present in the store

+- Updated `components/chat.tsx`:
+  - Implemented loading states to provide feedback when fetching existing messages
+  - Added error handling for cases where message loading fails

+- Created `docs/knowledge/loading-existing-messages.md`:
+  - Documented the process of loading existing messages
+  - Provided an overview of the components and functions involved in message loading
+  - Suggested potential improvements for the message loading system

 These changes address the type errors and ensure consistency across the components and API routes.
 The next steps in the refactor should focus on:

 1. Implementing additional error handling and user feedback throughout the chat system